diogotcorreia/dtc-website/content/blog/2024-01-14-ist-to-kth/index.md

 It was quite a relief seeing that we had done everything correctly, but we still had 15 more days of waiting ahead of us.

-{{ img(caption="Our application with the status "Conditionally Qualified"", path="./university-admissions-conditionally-qualified.png") }}
+{{ img(caption='Our application with the status "Conditionally Qualified"', path="./university-admissions-conditionally-qualified.png") }}

 Then, on the 28<sup>th</sup> of March, two days before the results, University Admissions started showing the message "YOUR APPLICATION IS LOCKED AS SELECTION IS